Dr. Ann’s Corner:

 STEP 6: ABA EVALUATION, AUTHORIZATION & THERAPY

-Once the client advocate receives the completed diagnostic report (if the diagnosis is ASD), he or she begins the process of obtaining an authorization for the ABA evaluation, which is the next step to getting life-changing therapy.
-As with the diagnostic evaluation, once prior verification is obtained from the insurance company, the client advocate will contact the parents to schedule the appointment for a date and time that works well with the family and the Board Certified Behavior Analyst (BCBA).
+Once the client advocate receives the completed diagnostic report (if the diagnosis is ASD), he or she begins the process of obtaining an authorization for therapy evaluations, including ABA, speech and occupational therapy, which is the next step to getting life-changing care.
+As with the diagnostic evaluation, once prior verification is obtained from the insurance company, the client advocate will contact the parents to schedule the appointment for a date and time that works well with the family and the Board Certified Behavior Analyst (BCBA), occupational therapist or speech language pathologist.

-At the time of the evaluation, should the BCBA recommend ABA services, pre-authorization for therapy is obtained as well.
+At the time of the evaluations, should the BCBA or therapist recommend services, pre-authorization for therapy is obtained as well.
 Once prior authorization is submitted and the center has the resources in place to accept a new kiddo to the program, the onboarding manager will coordinate a start date for therapy…it’s really as simple as that!

 With this brief outline, we hope this clears up some questions (and answers!) for you.
 At Hopebridge, our mission is to help children with autism lead their best lives, and many times, that begins with the evaluation process.
 If you are interested in scheduling an appointment, please talk to your pediatrician or start the referral process on our website and we’ll contact you within 48 business hours.